learn-co-curriculum/dsc-building-an-svm-using-scikit-learn-lab/README.md

 ![png](index_files/index_69_0.png)

 Finally, look at the fourth plot.
 While you can try and draw a line to separate the classes, it's fairly apparent that a linear boundary is not appropriate.
-In the next section you'll learn about SVMs with non-linear boundaries!
+In the next section, you'll learn about SVMs with non-linear boundaries!

 ## Additional reading